willgrigg/majestic-lime-89e69/src/pages/products/earrings3.md

 id: '3'
 title: Dainty Doliy Earrings
 description: >-
-  Take a trip back to swapping valentine's at school with the lovely little accessories.
-Each pair is uniquely hand painted with red and white heart accents on a sweet pink background.
-Made with poplar wood and  iron earring hooks.
+  Turn the cuteness level up to a 100 with these pink earrings that resemble the valentine of yesteryear.
+Made with hand painted poplar wood and iron earring hooks.
 price: '15.00'
 order: 1
 featured: true